Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Sorting through a loved one's belongings after their death is no easy task.
 It's natural to feel guilty for getting rid of certain items you think you should have kept.
 However, remember that your loved one would want you to find happiness and closure.

 You can explore memorialization options if you want a permanent place to visit your loved one.
 Many cemeteries offer affordable, respectful memorials like cremation gardens, traditional burial plots, vaults, or mausoleums.
-Find a nearby Afterall location here.
+Find a nearby location here.

 As you navigate life after a loss, it's important that you remember to take care of yourself.
 To learn more, take a look at our article: Why Staying Healthy While Grieving Should Be a Priority.